‘This is what I signed up for:’ Medical professionals soldier on as coronvirus cases mount

 “My wife is well aware of the risks and it’s almost just matter-of-fact at this point,” Tash said.
 “I’m just doing the best I can to keep my wife and kids safe.”

-Dominique Lherisson, a health care worker at Boston Medical Center, said the fear and stress can seem unreal.
+Dominique Lherisson, a health care worker at Boston Medical Center, said an anticipated surge in patients and worrying about the lack of personal protective equipment is putting pressure on her and her colleagues.

-“To me it’s like we’re living in a movie … it’s scary,” Lherisson said.
+“To me, it’s like we’re living in a movie … it’s scary,” she said.
 “But I’ll keep doing it, this is what I signed up for.
 I can’t run away from my duties here.”

+Operating room nurse Havlieck Cornacchia, who sits on the Board of Directors with the Massachusetts Nurses Association, says nurses have been moved from their usual assignments, which is adding stress.

+“We’re a little bit anxious about where we are going to work,” she said.
+“People are being redeployed out of our usual departments to help out in other circumstances.”

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)